artemrudman/HW_BOA/MY_README.txt

 ======================ACCORDING TASK======================

-I couldn,t understand how to use logic without autorization, I create a isLoggedIn const for more convinient handling.
+I couldn,t understand how to use logic without autorization, I created a isLoggedIn const for more convinient handling.
 Automaticly it is defined as a true.

 In folder web, into index.js file was implemented logic second express app (MySQLapp)